 Integrations vs. Actions

-Integrations are standardized connections between Langdock and a third-party tool that manage authentication and enable communication via an API.
-Within an integration, actions can be built.
-These actions allow assistants to interact with specific API endpoints of the connected third-party application.
-Below we explain how to create an integration and configure ready-to-use actions for it.
+Integrations are standardized connections between Langdock and third-party tools that handle authentication and API communication.
+Within each integration, you can build actions that let assistants interact with specific API endpoints.
+Here’s how to create an integration and set up ready-to-use actions.

 Setting up an Integation

-Next, you specify an integration name and upload an icon which will be shown within the chat when using an action, and in the integrations overview.
-You can also add a description which will be displayed in the integrations overview and help the assistant to know when to use that specific integration.
-Press Save to continue and create the integration.
+Next, specify an integration name and upload an icon (shown in chat when using actions and in the integrations overview).
+Add a description to help assistants know when to use this integration.
+Hit Save to create it.

 Authentication